 The renter must replace any vehicle equipment that has been used or damaged during the rental period including wipers, toilet paper or light bulbs.
-The renter is liable for all damages caused by their own negligence or that of third parties during the rental period of the vehicle.
+The renter is liable for all damage caused by their own negligence or that of third parties during the rental period of the vehicle.
 The renter is solely responsible for any damage resulting from filling the tank with unsuitable fuel, accidentally filling the fuel tank with water, or filling the water tank with fuel.
 The renter is obliged to keep the receipt of the last fill-up for presentation at the time of the return inspection.
 In the event of the presence of inappropriate fuel in the vehicle, the renter must present proof that the correct fuel was deposited at the last fill-up.
 If this is not done, the renter will be deemed responsible and will have to pay for the cleaning and any damage resulting from the incorrect fuel.

-For any deterioration inside or outside the rented vehicle, a second quote can be requested to the owners in order to make a comparison if the platform Yescapa deems necessary or at the request of the owner.
+For any deterioration inside or outside the rented vehicle, a second quote can be requested from owners in order to make a comparison should Yescapa deems it necessary and only if the vehicle can be moved to a second garage.

 This rental is expressly agreed and accepted in accordance with the applicable laws and regulations.
 The parties undertake to complete a thorough inventory check of the vehicle when it is rented and when it is returned.
 These two documents are signed by both parties.
 The burden of proof lies with the party who disputes the accuracy of the inventory form.

-The renter picks up the the vehicle in the state the vehicle is handed over in.
+The renter picks up the vehicle in the state the vehicle is handed over in.

 In the absence of the inventory form (the owner and renters copy) of the vehicle on the day of the taking in hiring, the renter is deemed to have received the said vehicle in good working order, clean without other formalities.
 As soon as the renter takes possession of the vehicle, he is responsible for its use, control and protection.
 Upon return of the vehicle, the owner is deemed to receive the vehicle in good condition and clean without further formality.
 In case of damage (s) reported during the inventory of fixtures (return form) whose accuracy the renter would contest, it is up to them to bring the necessary evidence of their non responsibility of the damage (s).
 Otherwise, they will remain responsible.

-The renter is in full possession of the vehicle and uses it with due diligeance and under normal and general conditions of use.
+The renter is in full possession of the vehicle and uses it with due diligence and under normal and general condition of use.

 Particularly, the renter undertakes to take all necessary precautions and to comply strictly with the provisions of the Highway Code or the regulations in force.